Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Advance appointments required; no walk-ups allowed.
 Make your appointment by calling (888) 634-1123 or visiting online: lhi.care / covidtesting

 - San Rafael: Tuesdays - Saturdays; 7:00 AM – 12:00 PM and 1:00PM – 7:00 (1177 E. Francisco Blvd)

 Testing by Curative:

-Advance appointments required; no walk-ups allowed.
+Advance appointments encouraged; walk-ins available as daily testing supply allows.
 Appointments open 3-4 days prior to scheduled testing date.
 Make your appointment by visiting online: curative.com.
 Curative offers self-collected oral fluid swab testing that is observed and directed by an on-site healthcare worker.
 See our Statement on Curative Testing.

 - Bolinas: Mondays, 10:00 AM - 12:30 PM; Bolinas Fire Station (100 Mesa Road)

 - Larkspur: Thursdays, 10:00 AM - 4:00 PM; Piper Park (250 Doherty Drive)

 - Novato: Fridays, 10:00 AM - 4:00 PM; Novato Library (1720 Novato Boulevard)